grassmunk/Chicago95/README.md

 For window borders select Settings -> Window Manager.
 Under 'Style' select `Chicago 95`.

+Background: Just set to whatever you like, for a more authentic look try setting Style to none and color to `#008080`.

 ###  Icons
 To install the icons copy the folder `Icons/Chicago95` to `/usr/share/icons` or `~/.icons`.